Bernheim Arboretum and Research Forest: Arboretum

 The property includes a 600-acre arboretum containing over 1,900 labeled species and cultivars of trees, shrubs, and other plants.
 The arboretum includes over 185 cultivars of American holly species.
 Other major collections include maples, crab apples, conifers (including dwarf conifers), oaks, buckeyes, ginkgoes, ornamental pears, and dogwoods.
 Specific attractions within the arboretum include the sun and shade trail, quiet garden, and garden pavilion.
 The original design for the arboretum was adopted in 1935, and has continued to be refined and improved over the years.
 In 1994, legislation was passed designating Bernheim as Kentucky's official arboretum.
 As is the case in most arboreta, the collection of leaves or clippings is not permitted.

 The arboretum's holly collection is among the best in North America.
 It is officially named the Buddy Hubbuch Holly Collection, after Clarence E. "Buddy" Hubbuch Jr. (deceased as of 2000), Bernheim's first horticulture director who oversaw the planting of the collection over his 33-year tenure (1962 to 1995).
 It contains more than 700 specimens representing more than 350 individual species and cultivars from all across the northern hemisphere.
 These include 176 American Holly (Ilex opaca) cultivars, 44 selections of Japanese Holly (Ilex crenata), more than 50 cultivars of deciduous hollies (Ilex decidua, Ilex verticillata, Ilex serrata, and hybrids), and 19 cultivars of Inkberry (I. glabra) along with many unique hybrids.

 Landscape, architecture and outdoor sculpture at Bernheim

-The design of the landscape and buildings at Bernheim, as well as the sculpture and art found throughout the arboretum, enhance our relationship with the natural environment and inspires the exploration of our deep connection with nature.
+The design of the landscape and buildings at Bernheim, as well as the sculpture and art found throughout the arboretum, aims to enhance humans' relationship with the natural environment and inspires the exploration of humans' deep connection with nature.